Slyzingbergi/deep-forex-trading/README.md

 # deep-forex-trading

-Trying to use deep learning to trade forex pair
+This repository is trying to use AI technology combined with trader's experience to trade forex using trend-following strategies.